School-of-Life-Project/Portal/README.md

 If you are planning on running Portal in a high-risk environment, you may want to compile a hardened build to disable JavaScript in the Textbook Viewer (at the expense of potentially breaking some Courses).
 You can do so by running `sh harden.sh` before compiling the application with `npx tauri build`.

-To validate that you were running a hardened build, press the `⚙️ Settings` button on the app's home screen.
+To validate that you are running a hardened build, press the `⚙️ Settings` button on the app's home screen.
 The application version should no longer be displayed.

 ## Usage